 When configuring a channel, you may set a priority for that channel.
 This way, channels requiring faster processing than others may be given priority over lower-priority channels.
 On the Process Environment tab, you may set the priority level as a percentage of files processed during a given time period for all channels of each priority if all priorities have files to process all the time.
 The default values are 80, 15, and 5, for high, medium, and low priority channels, respectively, which means that traffic in low priority channels will never stop fully, but high priority channels will be given much more CPU time.

 Color Factory can use both the ICM color engine and the Adobe Color Engine for color processing.
 Windows ICM is the default choice, but if you prefer the Adobe engine, just make the switch here and save the configuration to update the changes.

-Memory defragmentation can be valuable when dealing with processing of large raw files that consumes a lot of memory.
-However, if Color Factory is run in a virtual environment, this has some undesirable side effects: When starting up with memory defragmentation enabled, Color Factory will allocate a large chunk or memory before releasing it again (there could be talk of several gigabytes).
+Memory defragmentation can be valuable when processing large raw files that consume a lot of memory.
+However, if Color Factory is run in a virtual environment, this has some undesirable side effects: If memory defragmentation is enabled on startup, Color Factory will allocate a large chunk of memory before releasing it again (possibly several gigabytes).
 On a regular server, this does not cause any harm - however, a virtual machine will grab all that memory from its host without releasing it again.
-Thus, a host running one or more Color Factory servers may funnel all its memory resources to Color Factory while other virtual machine on the host will suffer from a memory shortage.
+Therefore, a host running one or more Color Factory servers may funnel all its memory resources to Color Factory while other virtual machines on the host will suffer from a memory shortage.